tomassedovic/pls/README.md

 Or with these commands:

+    $ source venv/bin/activate
     $ fbs freeze  # executable is in target/pls/pls
     $ cd target/
     $ tar -czf pls.tgz pls

 The executable and all the dependencies will be in `target/pls/`

+### Building a Macos pls.app

+    $ make build

+Or with these commands:

+    $ source venv/bin/activate
+    $ fbs freeze

+The app and all the dependencies will be in `target/pls.app`.
+You can open it via Finder or by running `open target/pls.app`.

 ### Building an RPM